Old Clothes

 • Pat the flank steak dry with paper towels, season generously with salt and pepper, and let it sit at room temperature for about 20 minutes.

-• Heat a large skillet over medium-high heat and sear the steak for about 4-5 minutes on each side until it develops a brown crust.
+• Heat a large skillet over medium-high heat and sear the steak for about 4-5 minutes on each side until it develops a beautiful brown crust.

 • Transfer the seared steak to a slow cooker and pour beef broth around it, making sure it's partially submerged.